 Aside: Are you looking for SAT standards instead?
 If so check out our SAT good score guidelines.

 The ACT score range is from 1-36.
 As you might imagine, the higher your score, the better you did.
 But is there a certain cutoff that delineates a "good" ACT score?

 To answer this question, it's important to understand how ACT scores work.
 Your composite score from 1-36 corresponds to a percentile that compares how you did to the general population of ACT test-takers.
 A higher percentile means you scored higher than that percent of students.
 (So, a 55th percentile score means your score was higher than 55% of students).

 Exclusive Free Bonus: Click here to download a free step-by-step guide on finding your personal ACT score target.
 Once you go through these steps, you'll know exactly what ACT score you need to aim for.

-Here's an abbreviated chart with ACT score percentiles for students from the classes of 2018, 2019, and 2020 to help you figure out how your scores position you among the overall student test-taker population:
+Here's an abbreviated chart with ACT score percentiles for students from the class of 2021 to help you figure out how your scores position you among the overall student test-taker population: